 Reputation risk is defined as the negative impact resulting from events, real or perceived, that shape the image of the System or any of its entities.
-Such risks include impacts related to investors' perceptions about agriculture, the reliability of the System financial information or overt actions by any System institution.
-A System Reputation Committee develops proactive risk mitigation strategies, and actively monitors and manages this risk with all System entities.
+The System could be harmed if its reputation were impacted by negative publicity about the System as a whole, an individual System entity or the agricultural industry in general.